UX and UI Design for Social Media Management Platform Search Bot Feature

 I was responsible for designing the search bot feature.
-My process included: research, refining the problem, UI design, interaction design, prototyping and testing.
+My process included research, refining the problem, UI design, interaction design, prototyping and testing.

 Challenge

-Who would use it
+Who would use the Search Bot, and how it would work

 Discovery